salrealTeknet/alx-system_engineering-devops/0x02-shell_redirection/README.md

-a cript to echo hello_world
+0. write a script that prints "Hello, World", followed by a new line to the standard output.